 If you are specifically looking for SPRING CRAFTS that support occupational therapy goals, we have that, too!

 Looking for fun ways to add a creative spin to therapy sessions this time of year?
 You’re in luck!
 This week on The OT Toolbox, you’ll find loads of Spring activities.
 Each day, we’re rounding up activities, ideas, strategies, and tips that all have a Spring theme in common.
 Use these activities in your therapy plans to meet the specific needs of kiddos.

-(with shoulder stability, balance, coordination, and core strengthening activities at the focus!)
+You’ll love the Spring balance beams, sequencing activities, and more (with shoulder stability, balance, coordination, and core strengthening activities at the focus!)

 So, be sure to check out each link above to load up on creative ways to promote healthy development of kids!

 This time of year, one of our more popular products here on The OT Toolbox is our Spring Fine Motor Kit!